chngr/chngr.github.io/hannover-2025.md

 {% include person.html person=site.data.people.me %} and
 {% include person.html person=site.data.people.matthias_schuett %}.

-This is part of Geometry Week in Hannover.
+This is part of _Geometry Week in Hannover_.
 Participants may also be interested in the workshops [Aspects of Algebraic Geometry](/fab75) and [Geometry of Arrangements](https://konferenz.uni-hannover.de/event/153/) taking place later in the week.